 Some enamelist use the process of depleting two sheets of sterling silver with the use of heating to 800 degrees and dipping in a pickle bath, repeated time to create a fine silver surface.
 This allows the artist to fuse the two sheets together.
 The top sheet prior to fusing is saw pierced out in a desired design.
 Again the negative space is left to enamel.

-Here are a couple of excellent samples of champleve enamelist!
+And a couple of excellent samples of champleve enamelist!

 Gesine Garz’s Champleve work from Germany